 1. DIY Costumes

 I'll admit I'm impressed with the improving quality of mass-produced costumes.
 They are becoming more detailed and plush, especially for the kids.
 But growing up, I snubbed my nose at the fire-retardant ONFA gowns with cheesy masks.
 My mom, albeit a gifted seamstress, always made my costumes.
 From Dorothy to Renaissance princess I always had a unique, authentic get-up that made the other kids drool.
 Even if you're not gifted with a sewing machine you can still put together a respectable costume for far less than a rental or store-bought outfit.
 Buy a white sweat suit, black felt, and make yourself into a snow man, cat, or even a cow (and reuse the cow costume at Chick-fil-A in July for Cow Appreciation Day to get a free meal).
-Check out more details for common household items at iVillage.

 2. Seek out alternatives to candy.